 Value a Small Business on Your Own

 The main benefit of valuing a business on your own is that it saves you money.
-The experts we spoke to quoted different price ranges for appraisals, but a good ballpark is $8,000 for appraising a small business that’s worth under $500K.
+The experts we spoke to quoted different price ranges for appraisals, but a good ballpark is $5,000 or more for appraising a small business that’s worth $500,000 or less.

 Valuing a business on your own is also faster.
-A professional appraisal takes 2-4 weeks, while you can get a valuation within a few hours on your own.
+A professional appraisal takes two to four weeks, while you can get a valuation within a few hours on your own.

 Hiring a Business Valuation Company or Appraiser

 Although hiring an appraiser can be expensive, there are certain advantages to doing so.
-The main advantage, says Naman Shah, a Market Lead for BizEquity, is that a professional appraiser will audit the business’s financials to make sure they are correct.
-When using software like BizEquity, the final valuation will only be accurate as the numbers you enter.
+The main advantage is that a professional appraiser will audit the business’ financials to make sure they are correct.
+Plus, you’ll get a valuation that is much more accurate and personalized to your business.